Bad-ptr/persp-mode.el/README.md

 `s` -- create/switch to perspective.
 `S` -- create/switch to perspective in a window.
 `r` -- rename perspective.
+`c` -- copy current perspecive.
-`c` -- kill perspective. (if you try to kill 'none' persp -- it'l kill all opened buffers).
+`C` -- kill perspective(if you try to kill 'nil' persp -- it'l kill all buffers).
+Calling with prefix argument will not kill perspective's buffers.
 `a` -- add buffer to perspective.
+Calling with prefix argument reverses the effect of the `persp-switch-to-added-buffer`.
 `b` -- switch to buffer in perspecive.
 `t` -- switch to buffer without adding it to the current perspective.
+Calling with prefix argument allows to remove a buffer from perspective without killing and switching to another buffer.
 `i` -- import all buffers from another perspective.
+`I` -- import window configuration from another perspecive.
 `k` -- remove buffer from perspective.
+Calling with prefix argument reverses the effect of the `persp-auto-kill-buffer-on-remove`.
 `K` -- kill buffer.
 `w` -- save perspectives to file.
+`W` -- save subset of perspectives to file.
 `l` -- load perspectives from file.
+`L` -- load subset of perspectives from file.
 `o` -- switch off persp-mode(you can quickly switch off persp-mode after emacs start and before autoresuming previous perspectives state if you only need to edit a single file).

 These key sequences must follow the `persp-keymap-prefix` which you can customize(by default it is `C-c p` in older releases it was `C-x x`), so if you want to invoke the \< `s` - create/switch perspective \> command you must first type the prefix(`C-c p`) and then `s`(full sequence is `C-c p s`).